Stop working in your Google Ads. Start working on them.

 What is Google AI MAX and how does it differ from Performance MAX?

 Google AI MAX for Search was announced at Google Marketing Live on May 21, 2025, with global rollout beginning in Q3 2025.
-It represents Google's latest advancement in semi-automated advertising technology beyond Performance MAX.
+Google AI MAX specifically focuses on search advertising with more advanced machine learning capabilities beyond Performance MAX's cross-inventory automation.

-While Performance MAX automated campaign management across Google's inventory, AI MAX specifically focuses on search advertising with more advanced machine learning capabilities.
+While Performance MAX automated campaign management across Google's inventory, AI MAX represents Google's latest advancement in semi-automated advertising technology with enhanced pattern recognition and bidding sophistication.

 Should I still use exact match keywords in 2026?

-Exact match keywords still have a place, but not for the reasons you think.
-Use them for brand terms and high-intent commercial queries where you want absolute control over messaging and budget allocation.
+Exact match keywords still have a place for brand terms and high-intent commercial queries where you want absolute control over messaging and budget allocation.
 But don't build your entire strategy around them.

 Google's broad match with smart bidding is genuinely more effective at finding relevant traffic when you feed it proper conversion data.
 The key is having the enhanced conversions and Customer Match foundation in place first.
 Without that data foundation, broad match becomes ineffective spray-and-pray advertising.

 How do I set up enhanced conversions properly for better AI performance?